claws/aioprometheus/docs/dev/index.rst

 -----

 The best way to work on `aioprometheus` is to create a virtual env.
-This isolates your work from other projects, dependencies and ensures that any commands are pointing at the correct tools.
+This isolates your work from other project's dependencies and ensures that any commands are pointing at the correct tools.

 .. note::